Nokia plans to acquire Withings to accelerate entry into Digital Health

 Espoo, Finland - Nokia has announced plans to acquire Withings S.A., a pioneer and leader in the connected health revolution with a family of award-winning digital health products and services to help people all over the world lead healthier, happier and more productive lives.
 Withings will be part of our Nokia Technologies business.

-According to Nokia's president and CEO Rajeev Suri, "With this acquisition, Nokia is strengthening its position in the Internet of Things in a way that leverages the power of our trusted brand, fits with our company purpose of expanding the human possibilities of the connected world, and puts us at the heart of a very large addressable market where we can make a meaningful difference in peoples' lives."
+"We have said consistently that digital health was an area of strategic interest to Nokia, and we are now taking concrete action to tap the opportunity in this large and important market," said Rajeev Suri, president & CEO of Nokia.
+"With this acquisition, Nokia is strengthening its position in the Internet of Things in a way that leverages the power of our trusted brand, fits with our company purpose of expanding the human possibilities of the connected world, and puts us at the heart of a very large addressable market where we can make a meaningful difference in peoples' lives."

-The transaction is valued at EUR 170 million (roughly $192 million at current exchange rate) and will be settled in cash in early Q3 2016.
-As it usually happens in such cases, this corporate acquisition is subject to regulatory approvals and customary closing conditions.
+The planned transaction values Withings at EUR 170 million and would be settled in cash and is expected to close in early Q3, 2016 subject to regulatory approvals and customary closing conditions.

 World Health Organisation: Diabetes fact sheet; Cardiovascular diseases fact sheet; Global Health Observatory data.

 P&S Market Research, "Global Digital Health Market Size, Share, Development, Growth and Demand Forecast to 2020."
 November 2015

 About Nokia Technologies